Heikki Mikkola: Team manager and later life

 After his racing career, Mikkola became the Yamaha Grand Prix motocross racing team manager helping Neil Hudson and Danny LaPorte win world championships until Yamaha withdrew from international racing activities in 1982.
 With his title winnings, he purchased a derelict farm at a foreclosure auction near his hometown in 1979.
 Together with his wife and children, he cleared the overgrown fields and renovated the farm buildings.
 In 1992, the family opened a farm store and bakery selling their produce directly to the public.

 Motocross Grand Prix Results

-Points are awarded to the top 10 classified finishers.
+Points system from 1952 to 1968:

+Points system from 1969 to 1980: